 3. Confirming tournament participation.
 Team members must confirm their participation in a given tournament no later than the Monday prior to the tournament.
 Team members who cancel in the three days prior to the tournament jeopardize their eligibility to attend future tournaments.

 4. Notification of faculty.
 Team members are expected to notify their professors in writing (and to speak to them in person) if they intend to miss class for a debate tournament or debate-sponsored event.
 Team members are encouraged to do this as early in the semester as possible in order to receive approval from faculty members and make appropriate arrangements for make-up work.

-Where more students want to attend a given tournament than spaces available, the coaching staff will choose participants based upon their performance in each of the three categories above.
+5. Qualification for individual tournaments.
+Where more students are interested in attending a tournament than spaces available, the coaching staff will choose participants based upon their records of attendance, competitive success, and service to the team.

-Bard students are NOT permitted to fund/transport themselves to debate tournaments and represent the Bard Debate Union without consulting the coaching staff and receiving explicit permission from the College.
+Note: Bard students are NOT permitted to fund their own debate tournament participation and/or represent Bard College/the Bard Debate Union at debate tournaments without receiving explicit permission from the coaching staff.
 This is not only an issue of liability but of fairness; all Bard students should have equal opportunity to attend tournaments regardless of personal financial privilege.

 Debate is an educational activity but can be time consuming and should not take away from students’ coursework.
-Students interested in participating in debate events and traveling to debate tournaments are expected to be in good academic standing.
-Students on academic probation or returning from a mandatory leave of absence or dismissal will not be permitted to travel to debate tournaments; such students will also be monitored throughout the course of the semester in question to assure that academic progress is being made.
-All questions about debate and academic standards should be directed to Co-Director, Ruth Zisman, and/or Dean of Studies, David Shein.
+Students interested in participating in debate events are expected to be in good academic standing.
+Students on academic probation or returning from a mandatory leave of absence or dismissal will not be permitted to travel to debate tournaments.
+All questions about debate and academic standards should be directed to Bard Debate Union Director, David Register, and/or Dean of Studies, David Shein.